granule-project/granule-project.github.io/security.md

 Here we want to allow public access to a persons age, but to nothing else.

-We can then write the following function which computes the mean age of a database of patients (represented as a list), which is publically
+We can then write the following function which computes the mean age of a database of patients (represented as a list), which is publicly
 accessible:

 ```